 - Designing a Monitoring and Evaluation plan

-ACRES utilized engaging illustrations to facilitate lively discussions and active participation among citizen panellists, effectively breaking down complex topics and fostering a deeper understanding of the issues surrounding breastfeeding support in the informal sector.
+ACRES utilized engaging illustrations to facilitate lively discussions and active participation among citizen panelists, effectively breaking down complex topics and fostering a deeper understanding of the issues surrounding breastfeeding support in the informal sector.